mapillary/mapillary-js/doc/docs/main/init.md

 The [ComponentOptions](/api/interfaces/viewer.componentoptions) can be used to activate or deactivate all components by specifying a boolean value.

 Most components also have a [configuration](/api/modules/component#interfaces).
 The component configurations give us an opportunity to to do more fine grained component specific configuration.
-Specifying a component configuration for a component option property means that the component will be activated on intialization in the same way as setting its value to 'true'.
+Specifying a component configuration for a component option property means that the component will be activated on initialization in the same way as setting its value to 'true'.

 With component options can for example deactivate certain _pointer_ handlers to avoid interfering with the default browser scroll behavior or tell the _sequence_ component to play a sequence immediately on load.